Meatninja/involuntary-misclick-preventer/README.md

 If you want it to work with a different program, replace "XCOM 2: War of the Chosen" with the name of the window of the program you're using.
 This needs to be done in the line "#IfWinActive, XCOM 2: War of the Chosen" in the hotkeys section of the script.

 Max time between clicks can be configured at the top of the script, via the variables maxTimeBetweenLeftClicks and maxTimeBetweenRightClicks - set them to whatever time (in milliseconds) is comfortable for you.
 Default is 400 for both.

+If something goes horribly wrong, you can always exit the script by pressing Ctrl + Shift + Alt + E.